-Dr. Corbett sees patients from 7:30am until 9am.
-Students are seen on a first-come, first-served basis.
+Dr. Corbett sees patients on Monday-Tuesday from 7:30am-11:30am, Wednesday from 7:30am-2:30pm, Thursday from 3pm-6pm, and Friday from 7:30am-9am.
+Students are seen by appointment only.
 At other times, students are assessed, treated and/or referred by the professional nursing staff.